Carbon Footprint Explained: Reduce Your Environmental Footprint with DHL

-According to Our World in Data, since the Industrial Revolution, humans have contributed an estimated 1.5 million tonnes of carbon dioxide into the atmosphere.
-From famines to air pollution, the impact is apparent on our beloved Earth.
-The same institution also reports that, iIn Hong Kong, carbon emissions have seen a large decline from 2019, dipping from 5.6 tonnes to 4.22 tonnes in 20210.
+According to Our World in Data, since the Industrial Revolution, humans have contributed an estimated 1.5 million tonnes of carbon dioxide to the atmosphere, significantly increasing the global carbon footprint.
+From famines to air pollution, the impact is evident on our beloved Earth.
+The same institution also reports that, in Hong Kong, the per capita carbon footprint from carbon emissions has declined substantially, dropping from 5.6 tonnes in 2019 to 4.22 tonnes in 2021.

 Carbon footprint refers to the total volume of greenhouse gases emitted, measured in carbon dioxide units.
 In the business sense, it is an organisation's total emissions, otherwise called corporate carbon footprint.